-In establishing or reviewing your office's procedures, you should consult Volume 2: Institutional Eligibility and Participation for information on requirements that are common to all of the SFA programs.
+Record retention and examination requirements have been standardized for all student financial assistance (SFA) programs.
+In establishing or reviewing your office's procedures, you should consult Volume 2: Institutional Eligibility and Participation for complete information on these requirements.
 Following is an overview of recordkeeping requirements specific to the Stafford and PLUS loan programs: